-With more than 40 years’ experience and around 85,000 homes across England, Sanctuary Housing is one of the UK's leading social landlords.
+With more than 50 years’ experience and over 70,000 homes across England, Sanctuary Housing is one of the UK's leading social landlords.

 We aim to provide an excellent, customer-friendly service.
 Our residents help us achieve this by challenging our performance and making suggestions about how we can improve.

 We’re committed to delivering services to the standards you expect.
 Working with our residents, we’ve developed the following Local Offers you should expect from us.

 - If you have an emergency repair, we will respond to you within 24 hours.
 If your repair is not urgent, you will be offered a morning or afternoon appointment.